 JOAN SIMPSON is the Head of Digital and a Book Designer for a British publisher that produces books in a variety of subject areas including those in association with the Victoria & Albert Museum, British Museum, Museum of London and the National Trust to name a few.

 Prior to her current roles, Joan worked on various projects as a UI/UX Designer, was the Head of the Library, Archive & Information Management at the Royal Society of Arts in London, England, the Museum & Heritage Director at the Russell-Cotes Art Gallery & Museum in Bournemouth, England and was also based in Los Angeles, California as a Manager of Information & Library Services for 80 employees dispersed throughout Fortune 500 library and information centers throughout the United States.

 She holds a Masters in Library & Information Science and a BFA in Art History.
 In between acquiring these two degrees, Joan had the opportunity to teach English as a Second Language in Mažeikiai, Lithuania for a year after backpacking around 15 countries in Europe for several months.

 After living in England for half a decade, Joan returned to America with her husband, Peter.
 With much deliberation, Joan declined employment offered to her by the founder of Etsy during its infancy in Brooklyn, to return to her hometown in upstate New York to be closer to her family and start one of her own.
-When she isn’t playing with her two daughters, Joan tries her hand at photography and illustrations and loves to teach her daughters how to bake & cook with ingredients from their own herb garden and their local CSA, The Good Food Collective.
-She is continuing to slowly damage her ears by turning the volume up to eleven while listening to her most-recent playlist including Wolf Alice, Chemical Brothers, Brody Dalle, Courtney Barnett, LCD Soundsystem and Radiohead and rehabbing her mid-century house in a tiny village that Joan, Peter and their daughters call home.
+When she isn’t playing with her two daughters, Joan tries her hand at photography, illustrations and loves to teach her daughters how to bake & cook with ingredients from their own herb garden and their local CSA, The Good Food Collective.
+She is continuing to slowly damage her ears by turning the volume up to eleven while listening to her most-recent playlist including Wolf Alice, Brody Dalle, Courtney Barnett, LCD Soundsystem and Radiohead while rehabbing her mid-century house in a tiny village that Joan, Peter and their daughters call home.

 © 2017 HAUS OF HASLIP | PMDD Awareness